Installing Alpine Linux in a FreeBSD Jail

 The Implementation

-I won’t describe the entire process of what I did - it turned out to be straightforward: I prepared a Linux jail, configured it, performed an rsync of the entire filesystem of the original VPS, fixed a few things, and started it up.
-However, I will explain how I create and use Alpine Linux jails on FreeBSD hosts without any jail management software (like BastilleBSD, iocage, ezjail, etc.).
-Many aren’t aware that managing the entire jail lifecycle is already integrated into FreeBSD and that these tools are helpful but not strictly necessary.
+I won't describe the entire process of what I did - it turned out to be straightforward: I prepared a Linux jail, configured it, performed an rsync of the entire filesystem of the original VPS, fixed a few things, and started it up.
+However, I will explain how I create and use Alpine Linux jails in FreeBSD hosts without any jail management software (like BastilleBSD, iocage, ezjail, etc.).
+Many aren't aware that managing the entire jail lifecycle is already integrated into FreeBSD and that these tools are helpful but not strictly necessary.

 Enabling Linuxulator